 - Reproduction & Publication Policy

-Gifts and donations are important to the vitality of Special Collections and its mission to support the research, teaching, and service aspects of this land grant university.
+Gifts and donations are important to the vitality of Special Collections and University Archives and its mission to support the research, teaching, and service aspects of this land grant university.
 The department accepts gifts that will enhance existing collections, contribute to original scholarship conducted by the university community, and further develop the richness of resources used by the University Libraries' patrons.

 Read the Gifts & Donations Policy for more information.

 Please contact us to make arrangements in before your visit, in particular if you are traveling from out of town or expecting to use a lot of our materials.
-If we know your subject interest in advance, materials can be prepared for your arrival, so that you can use your time in Special Collections as productively as possible.
+If we know your subject interest in advance, materials can be prepared for your arrival, so that you can use your time in Special Collections and University Archives as productively as possible.
 Please note, materials from our storage facility require at least two business days from time of request for materials to arrive to our Reading Room.

 Read the Reading Room & Use Policy for more information.